KlemenKobau/kumuluzee-jnosql-samples/keyvalue-sample-hazelcast/README.md

    java -cp target/classes;target/dependency/* com.kumuluz.ee.EeApplication

  The application/service can be accessed on the following URL:
- * JAX-RS REST resource, operations over Janusgraph - http://localhost:8080/v1/graph
+ * JAX-RS REST resource, operations over Neo4J - http://localhost:8080/v1/graph

 To shut down the example simply stop the processes in the foreground.